docs.rodeo

 Below is a summary of severity levels and enforcement actions.

-Level 0: No Action
+Level 0: No action

-Level 1: Simple Warning Issued
+Level 1: Simple warning issued

-Level 2: Warning
+Level 2: Formal warning issued

-Reporting Process
+Reporting process

 Reports can be sent to mdn-cpg-report@mozilla.com.
 To report a violation or abuse on GitHub, see GitHub’s content reporting guide.
 The “Report to repository admins” option must be checked for the MDN team to see a content report.

-Include any relevant details, including date, time, description of the violation.
+Include any relevant details, including date, time, and description of the violation.
 Include identifying information of the offender and screenshots, if possible.

 Investigation